istio/istio.io/content/en/docs/examples/microservices-istio/istio-ingress-gateway/index.md

 ---

-Until now you used a Kubernetes Ingress to access your application from the outside.
-In this module you configure the traffic to enter through an Istio Ingress Gateway, in order to apply Istio control already at the ingress point, even before the traffic reaches your microservices.
+Until now, you used a Kubernetes Ingress to access your application from the outside.
+In this module, you configure the traffic to enter through an Istio Ingress Gateway, in order to apply Istio control at the ingress point before traffic reaches your microservices.

 1. Store the name of your namespace in the `NAMESPACE` environment variable.
     You will need it to recognize your microservices in the logs: